-Belize is a small country, with a population that has undergone tremendous upheaval every century since the Spanish arrived.
-But the people here still have plenty to celebrate.
+Belize is a small country with a population that has undergone tremendous upheaval every century since the Spanish arrived, but the people here still have plenty to celebrate.
 A mixture of Mayan, Catholic, and Caribbean culture makes for a busy calendar of holidays and festivals.
-You will notice a few consistent traditions – beauty pageants, soccer games, and folk dances are central to many Belizean celebrations.
+This diversity in culture has also led to diversity in Belize's religious practices, which is further reflected in the nation's holidays and festivals.
+You will notice a few consistent traditions — beauty pageants, soccer games, and folk dances are central to many Belizean celebrations.

 Baron Bliss Day Parade and Annual Boat Regatta – March 9